Auld Lang Syne meaning and why do we sing it on New Year’s Eve?

 But again about that Auld Lang Syne meaning?

 In a nutshell, “Auld Lang Syne,” is basically about remembering friends from the past.
 That’s it really, the rest is a nice rhyming scheme with a lot of fun Scottish words thrown in for good measure (see what I did there).
 But the crux of the song and why it work so well for the end of the year is that when good people come and go in your life, it is worth it to take a moment of time, raise a glass and remember those that should never be forgotten.

-No you know.
+Now you know the Auld Lang Syne meaning.
 If you want a more nitty gritty breakdown of the lyrics we have a side by side comparison of the traditional lyrics compared to a more modern day translation.
-Oh and don’t forget to earn the Auld Lang Syne badge on New Year’s Eve.
+Oh and don’t forget to earn the Auld Lang Syne badge on Sporcle come New Year’s Eve.

 Modern English Translation